Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 • Exposure to distressing or traumatic imagery through a film, photo, or real-life event

 Not everyone who experiences a traumatic event develops PTSD, and what is traumatic for one person might not be for another.
-Factors like physical and mental health, emotional sensitivity, and family life might play a part in whether someone develops PTSD.
+Factors like physical and mental health, emotional sensitivity, and family life might play a part in whether someone develops post-traumatic stress disorder.

 What are the primary symptoms of PTSD?

-Symptoms of PTSD can vary, but one or more symptoms must be present in each category within the DSM-5 PTSD definition for a diagnosis to be made.
+Symptoms of post-traumatic stress disorder (PTSD) can vary, but one or more symptoms must be present in each category within the DSM-5’s PTSD definition for a diagnosis to be considered.
 The categories include the following:

 Within these categories are symptoms like the following: